MileHacker Logo

 • Direct flights from various European capitals and major US cities are available.

-• Flight prices are highest in summer (June-August) and around holidays.
+• How much flights cost is highest in summer (June-August) and around holidays.
 Shoulder seasons (April-May, Sept-Oct) present better value.
 Check Dollar Flight Club or Skyscanner for deals.

 Airport Facilities